|Image: Boone Avenue is a highlight of the Grand Avenue Tour. © NPS Foto, royalty free.|

 |Image: Broadway, or Main Cave, is a colossal underground canyon. © NPS Foto, royalty free.|

 Mammoth Cave is the longest cave of the world with more 570 kilometers of passages.
 This length is so extraordinary, the second largest cave of the world is the Jewel Cave, South Dakota, U.S.A., which is "only" 218km long.
-And although it is very unlikely the length of Mammoth Cave will be reached in the next future by another cave, place two is still changing now and then.
+And although it is very unlikely the length of Mammoth Cave will be reached in the next future by another cave, place two is still changing now and then because of new discoveries.

 Several entrances of the cave system were separately developed for tourists.
 Some of them were not known to be the same cave, so they have their own names.
 Some show caves are closed now or only visited on so called historic cave tours.
 Being the biggest, most important and best developed cave Park in the World, there are numerous different tours of all lengths, durations, and physical conditions.
 Rather new is a photography tour, which is much appreciated by amateur cave photographers.